 - Like all the major streaming services, the app is available through Roku, Apple TV, Amazon Fire TV, Samsung, LG, and Vizio smart TVs, PS4, Xbox One, and more added all the time.

-Essentially, if it has a screen you can use it to watch content on the platform.
+Essentially, the compatible device is extensive, and if it has a screen, you can watch the service.

 Pros and Cons